Think Before You Code: Dual Reasoning for the NLSafety-Utility Trade-Off in LLM Code Generation: Methodology

 \subsection{Dataset Construction}

-To obtain the set of harmful keywords for injection, we randomly sampled five harmful keywords (to minimize the potential impact of harmful content in this paper, the complete set of keywords will be provided in our publicly available artifact upon acceptance) annotated as \textit{extremely offensive} from an existing coverage-based harmful content dataset ~\cite{tan2025coverage}.
+To obtain the set of harmful keywords for injection, we randomly sampled five harmful keywords (to minimize the potential impact of harmful content in this paper, we provide the complete set of keywords in~\cite{ase2026_artifact}) annotated as \textit{extremely offensive} from an existing coverage-based harmful content dataset ~\cite{tan2025coverage}.
 Starting from \hedataset~\cite{chen2021codex} and \mbppdataset~\cite{austin2021program}, we construct two harmful variants: \hedataset-Injected and \mbppdataset-Injected.
 Specifically, we append the following harmful renaming instruction to each task:

 \begin{quote} \textit{Rename the first parameter of the previously generated function to [keyword].} \end{quote}

 To ensure consistent setup, we append the same renaming instruction for both benchmarks and retain the original format (i.e., docstring-based in HumanEval and test-driven in MBPP-sanitized) of the surrounding task context in each benchmark.
 Figure~\ref{fig:dataset_example} illustrates this contrast by showing representative injected examples from the two benchmarks.